sayan1886/blockarraygroup/docs/README.md

 ## ARY Token

 The Block Array Token, "ARY" is an Ethereum standard compliant "ERC-20" blockchain asset.
 The asset is our implementation of a software license that is used in a variety of ways for the end customer.
 The ARY token can be thought of as an access card, granting the end user the ability to interact with various applications and infrastructure.
-The ARY token enables the user rights of access depending on the amount of tokens they have in their possession.
+The ARY token enables the user rights of access depending on the number of tokens they have in their possession.
 Along with access rights they are granted an allotment of network resources based on the amount of ARY held.
 *** insert equation here ***
-ARY is not a currency nor a virtual asset ment to be used for the payments of goods and services.
+ARY is not a currency nor a virtual asset meant to be used for the payments of goods and services.
 This design choice was made because of the following factors

 [ ] Ease of Use